Universal-Connect-Project/universal-connect-widget-new/README.md

 ```
 ### Local development

-Testing changes to a project that is normally published to NPM can be tricky, but it is definitely possible.
+Testing changes to a project that is normally published to NPM can be tricky, especially given the fact that you

-Especially given the fact that you are using the NPM package code inside another project.
+are using the NPM package code inside another project, but it is definitely possible.

 Here are some tips on how to do this.